Kat Hutchinson

 A Psychoanalytic Lens

-Sometimes, we might have unconsciously kept parts of ourselves hidden to protect us from painful experiences or ways of relating.
+Sometimes, we might unknowingly, have kept these parts of ourselves hidden to, in albeit a very clever way, protect us from painful experiences or ways of relating.
 This can happen in early life and continue throughout.

-In working to uncover these parts of ourselves, gaining understanding of our unconscious feelings and repeated patterns of relating; and learning to hold compassion for the parts of ourselves and experience we may have kept hidden; we can move forward towards self- acceptance, the liberation to make new choices and the freedom to release ourselves from
+In working to uncover these parts of ourselves, process and gain understanding of our unconscious feelings and repeated patterns of relating; and learning to hold compassion for the parts of ourselves and experience we may have kept hidden; we can move forward towards self-acceptance, growth, resilience and the power to make new choices about how we want to live our lives.

-A part of this work, can focus on the subject matter and feelings we experience in our dreams, and how we can find meaning and understanding within them.
+A part of this work, can focus on the subject matter and feelings experienced in our dreams, the role dreams play in emotional processing and how we can find meaning and understanding within them.

 Memberships and Code of Ethics